tamarafmsft/ml-template-azure/README.md

 ### 6. Trigger the action

 When looking at the action <a href="/.github/workflows/train_deploy.yml">`"/.github/workflows/train_deploy.yml"`</a> you will see that it is being triggered by a push to the main branch or changes in the README.md.
-We can do both directly here in GitHub.
+Should the Action not have been triggered by the last changes - maybe because GitHub Actions were not activated yet - we can trigger directly here in GitHub.
 Change for example something in this README by selecting the little pen in the upper left to edit anything and after that commit your changes, either directly on the main branch or by creating a pull request.

 ### 7. Viewing your AML resources and runs